YongchengYAO/CartiMorph-Toolbox/README.md

 For detailed instructions, please go to [this page](https://github.com/YongchengYAO/CartiMorph-Toolbox/blob/main/Documents/instructions.md).

+## Debug

+Once the preprocessing steps in the segmentation model and registration model training sections are completed, you should be able to observe computing on GPU with the `nvidia-smi` command.
+One way to monitor the process is by `watch -n1 nvidia-smi`.

+When training models on custom data, there is a risk that errors or problems with the data could adversely impact the training process.
+For detailed instructions on how to debug, go to [this page](https://github.com/YongchengYAO/CartiMorph-Toolbox/blob/main/Documents/debug.md).

 ## Citation

 If you use the toolkit, please cite the CartiMorph paper.